- Build year:2019

 Let's first look at the winds.
 The Maestral (Mistral) can reach the Bay of Naples and west coast of Sardinia at most times of the year.
 By the time it reaches Italy it has lost much of its gusto though do be aware of it funnelling through the Strait of Bonifacio between Sardinia and Corsica - things can get interesting.

 The hot, humid southerly Scirocco can make things extremely uncomfortable at night in southern Italy and around Sicily.
 Expect temperatures to hardly dip at night from the high 30s in the day.
-Orange hued fog (colored by Sahara Desert sand) is another issue, adding to the discomfort!
+Orange hued fog (coloured by Sahara Desert sand) is another issue, adding to the discomfort!

 Similar to the Scirocco is the Libeccio, a south-westerly wind that can also bring heavy rain and the orange muck from the Sahara.
 This is a common enough wind in Tuscany and Sardinia.